-The Benefits of Asphalt Crack Repair
+The Many Benefits of Asphalt Crack Repair

-Cracks can also accumulate debris, dirt, and can start to grow weeds.
-Fixing cracks before they become potholes is the smartest thing to do — it also saves you money by extending the life of your asphalt.
+Cracks can also accumulate debris, dirt, and start to grow weeds.
+Fixing and sealing driveway cracks before they become potholes is the smartest thing to do — it also saves you money by extending the life of your asphalt.

 Why Do Cracks Form?